-You probably don’t automatically think of Romania when you consider wine, but the locally produced vino is actually super-delicious, and a bottle or two for back home is a great idea.
+You probably don’t automatically think of Romania when you consider wine.
+Still, the locally produced vino is actually super-delicious, and a bottle or two for back home is a great idea.

 You’ll see big named brands such as Murfatlar everywhere, as well as several other smaller brands from around the country.
 This will make a very welcome Romanian souvenir!

-These are fantastic gifts for your work buds as they’re quite cheap.
+These are fantastic gifts for your work buds as they’re relatively cheap.
 If you’re looking for things to buy in Romania specifically, make it these eggs.

 They range in price too, so be sure to shop around.
 In terms of things to buy in Bucharest and around the country in general, these are the most luxurious, for sure.

-If you are in the Transylvania region, you will certainly find all manner of memorabilia relating to the Count himself.
+If you are in the capital city, Bucharest, or the Transylvania region, you will indeed find all kinds of memorabilia relating to the Count himself.
 It’s tacky in many regards, but it’s certainly not something you’ll find anywhere else, so you could add this to your shopping list too!

-Romania’s drink of choice is a strong plum brandy which is found all over the country and is quite strong!
+Romania’s drink of choice is a potent plum brandy that is found all over the country and is quite strong!
 Try some while you’re there, but be sure to take a bottle or two back home with you.
 Tip: Wrap it up in a few layers of your clothes to be sure it does not break.

-In the past, these veils were used by women to cover their heads, or worn around the neck during the cold weather.
-They come in all colors and designs and will look wonderful used as a decoration in your home.
+In the past, these veils were used by women to cover their heads or worn around the neck during the cold weather.
+They come in all colors and designs and will look incredible used as a decoration in your home.